mochi-neko/Whisper-API-unity/README.md

 If you have already used Newtonsoft.Json on your project, remove dependency:`"com.unity.nuget.newtonsoft-json": "3.0.2",`.

-## How to use speech to text by Whisper API
+## How to use transcription speech audio into text by Whisper API

 1. Generate API key on [OpenAI](https://platform.openai.com/account/api-keys).
 (Take care your API key, this is a secret information then you should not open.)
 2. Create an instance of `WhisperTranscriptionConnection` with API key.